Skip to main content

 Travel in your own country with a mobile Pass

-When you travel with a mobile Pass, the app will automatically recognize an outbound or inbound trip, based on your country of residence.
+When you travel with a mobile Pass, the app will automatically recognize an outbound or inbound journey, based on your country of residence.
+You can use these journeys in your country at any stage of your Pass’ validity.

-If an outbound or inbound trip applies to the journey that you're adding to your Pass, you'll get a popup telling you that you will be using one of the two available out/inbound trips.
-You have to approve this before you can add your journey to your Pass.
+If an outbound or inbound journey applies to the train ride you're adding to your Pass, you'll get a popup telling you that you will be using one of the two available inbound or outbound journeys.
+You have to approve this before you can add your train journey to your Pass.

 Keep in mind that when you want to travel from one country to another, and you have to travel through your country of residence, the app will apply both the inbound and the outbound journey to this trip.